Haguel/Java-Red-Black-Tree/README.md

 # Red-Black Tree Project

-This project implements binary tree & red-black trees with nodes that can be added and removed.
+This project implements binary & red-black trees with nodes that can be added and removed.
 The nodes are implementations of the `Node` class, and the tree is printed using the `BinaryNodePrinter` or `ColoredNodePrinter` class.

 ## Technologies and Libraries